citusdata/citus_docs/migration/transitioning.rst

 This section will explore how to model for the multi-tenant scenario, including necessary adjustments to the schema and queries.

+The general process is

+1. Recreate the schema of the original database on the Citus coordinator node.
+2. Modify the schema for multi-tenant distribution.
+3. Copy the data from the original database to Citus.

 Schema Migration
 ----------------